NUHW Celebrates Nursing Assistants Week

 June 15th, 2017

-To commemorate Nursing Assistants Week, which begins today, we talked to two of our members (photographed above) — Victor Martinez and Ebony Guifarro — about their work and the challenges they face caring for patients and making sure their employers pay them fair wages.
+To commemorate Nursing Assistants Week, which begins today, we talked to two of our members (photographed above) — Victor Martinez and Ebony Guifarro — about their work and the challenges they face caring for patients.
 Here are their stories:

 Fountain Valley CNA is all about making a difference